felicitywang/TFMTL/README.md

 and the file containing the architecture(s) is given by the `--encoder_config_file` flag.
 Multiple architectures can be placed in the same configuration file. -->

+## Citation

+Add a footnote to the location of this repository.